ChickenProp/pretty-gist/README.md

 * A complicated data structure contains JSON values, and I want them rendered as JSON rather than as a Haskell data type.
 Or it contains floating-point numbers, and I want them rounded to 3dp.
+Or strings, which I want printed using C-style escapes rather than Haskell-style, and with unicode rendered.

 * A nested data structure might be cyclic.
 I want to only show three levels deep.

 `pretty-gist` aims to enable stuff like this.
+I call the rendered outputs it produces "gists" following Raku's use of that term, where I think the intention is something like "take a guess about what I'm likely to want to see here and show me that".
+But if `pretty-gist` guesses wrong, it lets you correct it.

 ## Design goals